MichaelLangbein/tdl2/backend/data/wiki/programming/css.md

 - _table_
 - _grid_: Element is displayed block-level with inner content in grid layout.
 - _flex_ Element is displayed block-level with inner content in flexbox layout.
+  - width inside of flex-algorithm is more of a suggestion
+- _contents_: create no box for this element, just paste the children in

 # Resize